-The Value of Financial Planning, commissioned by Financial Planning Standards Council (FPSC) in conjunction with the FP Foundation, provides a comprehensive evaluation of the financial planning activities of Canadians, measuring its perceived impact on emotional and financial well-being.
+The Value of Financial Planning, commissioned by FP Canada in conjunction with the FP Canada Research Foundation provides a comprehensive evaluation of the financial planning activities of Canadians, measuring its perceived impact on emotional and financial well-being.

 According to the study findings, Canadians who engage in comprehensive financial planning report significantly higher levels of financial and emotional well-being than those who do no planning or only limited planning.
 Those with comprehensive plans feel:

 more on track with their financial goals and retirement plans;

 they have improved their ability to save in the past five years;